-Lacking Mental capacity is grounds for Challenging a Will – a case study
+Lacking Mental capacity is ground for Challenging a Will – a case study

-One of the most famous cases of Will contesting in the UK, due to mental health problems, was the Kostic family.
+One of the most famous cases of disputed wills in the UK, due to mental health problems, was the Kostic family.

 In 2005, pharmaceuticals mogul Branislav Kostic died leaving all his £8.3 million fortune to the Conservatives party.
 At this point, his son Zoran had to contest the Will at the High Court, arguing that his father was ‘deluded and insane’ when he wrote his Will in the 1980s.
 Apparently, he wrote it after saying Mrs Thatcher would save the world from ‘satanic monsters’.
 His son claimed that the whole of the estate to the party was ‘in part the product of the state of his mind’.